-Any files listed in a PYTHON variable will be byte-compiled with py-compile at install time. py-compile actually creates both standard (.pyc) and optimized (.pyo) byte-compiled versions of the source files.
-Note that because byte-compilation occurs at install time, any files listed in noinst_PYTHON will not be compiled.
-Python source files are included in the distribution by default; prepend nodist (as in nodist_python_PYTHON) to omit them.
+At install time, any files listed in a PYTHON variable will be byte-compiled with py-compile. py-compile creates both standard (.pyc) and optimized (.pyo) byte-compiled versions of the source files.
+Because byte-compilation occurs at install time, files listed in noinst_PYTHON will not be compiled.

-Automake ships with an Autoconf macro called AM_PATH_PYTHON that will determine some Python-related directory variables (see below).
-If you have called AM_PATH_PYTHON from configure.ac, then you may use the variables python_PYTHON or pkgpython_PYTHON to list Python source files in your Makefile.am, depending on where you want your files installed (see the definitions of pythondir and pkgpythondir below).
+Automake ships with an Autoconf macro named AM_PATH_PYTHON that determines some Python-related directory variables (see below).
+If you have called AM_PATH_PYTHON from configure.ac, then you may use the variables python_PYTHON and pkgpython_PYTHON to list Python source files in your Makefile.am, depending on whether you want your files installed in pythondir or pkgpythondir, respectively.

 '''

-AM_PATH_PYTHON ([version], [action-if-found], [Macro] [action-if-not-found])
+AM_PATH_PYTHON ([version], [action-if-found], [Macro]

+[action-if-not-found])

 '''